Skip to main content

 "It really is a dream come true," Wright said.
 "It's been a blessing, a huge blessing, to be here and have this opportunity."

-Brade has a similar mindset and backstory.
-Growing up in Clarksville, Md., he played his high school ball at River Hill, about a half hour away from the Under Armour Performance Center.
+Brade grew up in Clarksville, Md., and played his high school ball at River Hill, about a half hour away from the Under Armour Performance Center.
 He was the 2019 Howard County Defensive Player of the Year and finished with the second-most career tackles (450) in county history.

 "Man, since as long as I was born, I was a Ravens fan," Brade said.